-Sandy Hook Shooting revisited in an interview with attorney Josh Koskoff, takes on the Gun Industry in our educational podcast ‘Get in the Game’ with Brian Panish by Jury Analyst.
+Revisit the Sandy Hook Shooting with attorney Josh Koskoff and hear how he is taking on the Gun Industry in our educational podcast ‘Get in the Game’ with Brian Panish by Jury Analyst.

 On November 12, the US Supreme Court allowed a lawsuit against Remington Arms Co., the company that manufactured the weapon used in the 2012 Sandy Hook massacre.
 Filed by families of victims and survivors of the massacre, the lawsuit holds Remington accountable for its role in the massacre.
 Remington had filed a bid for blocking the lawsuit against them.
 However, the Supreme Court opted to not hear their appeal and allowed the lawsuit to proceed.